Hi I’m Angelique

-I’ve been drawn to artistic activities my whole life.
-When I was 12 , I decided I was going to write the next great American novel.
-When I was in high school I directed a play, I took any art and photography class available and was way more interested in music and museums than history and math.
-I was brought up believing that art is a cute hobby, but not a serious job.
+I’ve been drawn to the arts my whole life.
+When I was 12 , I sat down with a typewriter as I was going to write the next great American novel.
+In high school I directed school plays, took any art and photography class available and was way more interested in music and museums than history or math.
+I was brought up to believe that art is necessary to culture, but not a serious job.
 So I followed the corporate route.
-But that little art vixen kept calling.
+But creativity kept beckoning.
 As an adult, I took drum lessons and acting lessons and moved to LA to be an actor.
-I wrote and produced short films and a web series.
+I wrote and produced short films and a comedic vampire web series.
 I just love creating.
 It was only a matter of time before a paint brush ended up in my hand.
-(Just for the record, I don't really use them.
-I'm more of a palette knife, cake tools, masonry tools kinda girl.)
+Who knew that Brexit would begin my painting journey?
+My work is focused on creating serenity and surprise.

 I feel like the world has become intolerably noisy.
 Everyone is screaming for attention – on tv, in music, and on social media.
 Add to that the internal noise we all deal with; insecurities, doubts, etc., and we have one outrageously loud world.
 I believe we are in desperate need of spaces that allow for quiet, for introspection – a respite from this screaming world.
 My paintings are tasked with softening the discord, letting the viewers’ eyes rest, and take a deep, cleansing breath.

 My creative process must begin with quieting myself.
 Color and consistency are carefully considered.
 Paint is then layered and poured and scraped and scratched as memories, emotion, desire, and curiosity run the show.
 This process is absolutely necessary to reach my one goal – creating a space for inspiration to manipulate the materials into something interesting or beautiful that evokes a sense of serenity and surprise for the viewer.

 Angelique Bacia is a contemporary abstract painter who lives and works in Southern California.
 Angelique has been creating art in some form or another throughout her life, but it was not until Brexit that she became serious about painting.